Tonny-Gu/Tonny-Gu/README.md

   - Cheap cloud services.
 - A big fan of Splatoon Series (Nintendo).

-Find more ideas and stories on [my blog](https://nekodaemon.com/) if you are interested.
+Find more ideas and stories in [my blog](https://nekodaemon.com/) if you are interested.